sanchitdilipjain/aws-s3-security/docs/index.md

         aws s3api put-object --key text01 --bucket ${bucket}
        ```

-        Command succeeded as the deafult for an object ACL is private.
+        Command succeeded as the default for an object ACL is private.

         <img src="images/image11.png" class="inline"/>

   **iv.
 Restrict Access To A S3 Vpc Endpoint**

-   In this section we will create a S3 Bucket which will be accessible only within a VPC by the AWS services deployed within that VPC by using a VPC Endpoint
+   In this section, we will create an S3 Bucket which will be accessible only within a VPC by the AWS services deployed within that VPC by using a VPC Endpoint

    1. From the AWS console, click Services and select VPC